-2019/20 General Capital Capital Unusable Fund £'000 Receipts £'000 Grants £'000 Reserves £'000 Adjustments primarily involving the Capital Adjustment £ 000 £ 000 £ 000 £ 000 Account: Reversal of items debited or credited to the CIES: Charges for depreciation, impairment and revaluation losses (6,092) 6,092 Movements in the market value of Investment Properties (12,464) 12,464 Revenue Expenditure Funded from Capital Under Statute (1,073) 1,073 Amortisation of intangible assets (221) 221 Amounts of non-current assets written off on disposal or sales as part of the gain/loss on disposals (1,288) 1,288 MRP transfer to CAA 83 (83) 00 (00) Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants and contributions unapplied credited to the CIES 75,615 (75,615) Application of grants to capital financing transferred to the CAA 4,192 (4,192) Adjustments primarily involving the Capital Receipts Reserve: Transfer of cash sale proceeds credited as part of gain/loss on disposal to the CIES 5,839 (5,839) Capital Receipts applied 5,812 (5,812) Transfer (from)/to the Deferred Capital Receipts upon receipt of cash 0 Adjustments primarily involving the Pensions Reserve: Reversal of items relating to retirement benefits debited or credited to the CIES (4,536) 4,536 Employer's pensions contributions and direct payments to pensioners payable in the year 3,692 (3,692) Adjustments primarily involving the Collection Fund Adjustments Accounts: Amount by which council tax & business rates income credited to the CIES is different from statutory requirements 2,898 (2,898) Adjustments primarily involving the Accumulated Absences Accounts: Amount by which officer remuneration charged to the CIES on an accruals basis is different from statutory requirements.
-(14) 14 62,439 (27) (71,423) 9,011
+2019/20 General Capital Capital Unusable 2010/20 Fund Receipts Grants Reserves £'000 £'000 £'000 £'000 Adjustments primarily involving the Capital Adjustment Account: Reversal of items debited or credited to the CIES: Charges for depreciation, impairment and revaluation losses (6,123) 6,123 Movements in the market value of Investment Properties (12,464) 12,464 Revenue Expenditure Funded from Capital Under Statute (4,532) 4,532 Amortisation of intangible assets (221) 221 Amounts of non-current assets written off on disposal or sales as part of the gain/loss on disposals (1,288) 1,288 MRP transfer to CAA 83 (83) Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants and contributions unapplied credited to the CIES 75,615 (75,615) Application of grants to capital financing transferred to the CAA 4,192 (4,192) Adjustments primarily involving the Capital Receipts Reserve: Transfer of cash sale proceeds credited as part of gain/loss on disposal to the CIES 5,839 (5,839) Capital Receipts applied 5,812 (5,812) Transfer (from)/to the Deferred Capital Receipts upon receipt of cash 0 Adjustments primarily involving the Pensions Reserve: Reversal of items relating to retirement benefits debited or credited to the CIES (4,536) 4,536 Employer's pensions contributions and direct payments to pensioners payable in the year 3,692 (3,692) Adjustments primarily involving the Collection Fund Adjustments Accounts: Amount by which council tax & business rates income credited to the CIES is different from statutory requirements 2,898 (2,898) Adjustments primarily involving the Accumulated Absences Accounts: Amount by which officer remuneration charged to the CIES on an accruals basis is different from statutory requirements.
+(14) 14 58,950 (27) (71,423) 12,500

-2018/19 Restated General Fund Capital Receipts Capital Grants Unusable Reserves £'000 £'000 £'000 £'000 Adjustments primarily involving the Capital Adjustment Account: Reversal of items debited or credited to the CIES: Charges for depreciation, impairment and revaluation losses (6,903) 6,903 Movements in the market value of Investment Properties 2,028 (2,028) Revenue Expenditure Funded from Capital Under Statute (209) 209 Amortisation of intangible assets (45) 45 Amounts of non-current assets written off on disposal or sales as part of the gain/loss on disposals (632) 632 Other adjustments Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants and contributions unapplied credited to the CIES 4,475 (4,475) Application of grants to capital financing transferred to the CAA 2,405 (2,405) Adjustments primarily involving the Capital Receipts Reserve: Transfer of cash sale proceeds credited as part of gain/loss on disposal to the CIES 4,441 (4,441) Capital Receipts applied 5,427 (5,427) Transfer (from)/to the Deferred Capital Receipts upon receipt of cash Adjustments primarily involving the Pensions Reserve: Reversal of items relating to retirement benefits debited or credited to the CIES (4,767) 4,767 Employer's pensions contributions and direct payments to pensioners payable in the year 3,592 (3,592) Adjustments primarily involving the Collection Fund Adjustments Accounts: Amount by which council tax & business rates income credited to the CIES is different from statutory requirements (3,511) 3,511 Adjustments primarily involving the Accumulated Absences Accounts: Amount by which officer remuneration charged to the CIES on an accruals basis is different from statutory requirements.
-(36) 1 35 (1,567) 986 (2,069) 2,650
+2018/19 Restated General Capital Capital Unusable 2010/10 Hestated Fund Receipts Grants Reserves £.000 £.000 £,000 £,000 Adjustments primarily involving the Capital Adjustment Account: Reversal of items debited or credited to the CIES: (0.047) 0.047 Charges for depreciation, impairment and revaluation losses (6,847) 6,847 Movements in the market value of Investment Properties 2,028 (2,028) Revenue Expenditure Funded from Capital Under Statute (4,128) 4,128 Amortisation of intangible assets (45) 45 Amounts of non-current assets written off on disposal or sales as part of the gain/loss on disposals (632) 632 Other adjustments Ab Adjustments primarily involving the Capital Grants Unapplied Account: Capital grants and contributions unapplied credited to the CIES 4,475 (4,475) Application of grants to capital financing transferred to the CAA 2,405 (2,405) Adjustments primarily involving the Capital Receipts Reserve: Transfer of cash sale proceeds credited as part of gain/loss on disposal to the CIES 4,441 (4,441) Capital Receipts applied 5,427 (5,427) Transfer (from)/to the Deferred Capital Receipts upon receipt of cash Adicana and a situation and a parameter Adjustments primarily involving the Pensions Reversal of items relating to retirement benefits debited or credited to the CIES (4,767) 4,767 Employer's pensions contributions and direct payments to pensioners payable in the year 3,592 (3,592) Adjustments primarily involving the Collection Fund Adjustments Accounts: Amount by which council tax & business rates income credited to the CIES is different from statutory requirements (3,511) 3,511 Adjustments primarily involving the Accumulated Absences Accounts: Amount by which officer remuneration charged to the CIES on an accruals basis is different from statutory requirements.
+(36) 1 35